Repost from 2015. Edited, updated, and corrected.

 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.
 Matthew 28:19-20

 Matthew 28:19,20 is commonly called the Great Commission.
-While some may argue that the Great Commission was given ONLY to the eleven disciples, most sects and pastors think the Great Commission is a command given by Christ to every Christian.
+While some may argue that the Great Commission was given ONLY to the eleven disciples, most sects and pastors think the Great Commission is a command given by Christ to every Christian in every generation, until Jesus returns to earth.

 Why is it then that most Christians never verbally share the gospel with another person?
-I am not talking about inviting them to church so the head soulwinner, the pastor, can preach the gospel to them.
+I am not talking about inviting people to church so the head soulwinner, the pastor, can preach the gospel to them.
 I am not talking about nonverbal, just let your light shine or any of the other excuses Christians give for not verbalizing the gospel to those who do not know Jesus Christ as their Lord and Savior.
-Why is it that most Christians never, one time, in a clear, concise way, share the good news of the gospel with a lost, hell bound sinner?
-Isn’t not doing so a direct repudiation of the Great Commission, a direct command given by Jesus to his followers?
+Why is it that most Christians never, one time, in a clear, concise way, share the good news of the gospel with a lost, hell-bound sinner?
+Isn’t not doing so a direct repudiation of the Great Commission — a direct command given by Jesus to his followers?

-The Independent Fundamentalist Baptist (IFB) church movement has turned soulwinning into a fine art.
+The Independent Fundamentalist Baptist (IFB) church movement has turned soulwinning into fine art.
 Churches hold soulwinning conferences and clinics.
 These special events are used to light a fire under church members who are not soulwinners.
-They are also used to train members in the best soulwinning techniques.
+They are also used to train members in the best soulwinning methods and techniques.
 Technique matters.
-Dennis Corle bragged to me that he could win a soul in five minutes.
+IFB Evangelist Dennis Corle bragged to me that he could win a soul in five minutes.
 According to him, all a soulwinner had to do is follow the script.
-Follow the script, use proper technique and you too can be a great soulwinner like Dennis Corle.
+Follow the script, use proper technique, and you too can be a great soulwinner like Dennis Corle.

 A few years ago I was in a Bible Conference in Houston, Texas.
 After a morning service, I returned to my room at one of the large motels on the north side of Houston.
 To my surprise, the door to my room was open and I heard singing coming from the bathroom.
 After checking the room number with my key, I realized I was in the right room.
 Perhaps someone else was in the wrong room.